People

 Katherine, a blondish white woman with glasses, smiles at the camera.I am an evolutionary biologist and functional morphologist with a real passion for fishes.
 Questions I ask include: How do interactions with the physical environment facilitate the evolution of organismal diversity?
 What factors promote or slow morphological and functional evolution?
 How can we better use our knowledge of mechanical systems to model the evolution of the lineages that use them?

-I did my PhD at UC Davis, where I worked with Peter Wainwright exploring the effect of coral reefs and feeding mode on the evolution of diversity in reef fishes.
+I received my PhD from the Center for Population Biology at UC Davis, where I worked with Peter Wainwright exploring the effect of coral reefs and feeding mode on the evolution of diversity in reef fishes.
 Following that I moved to Virginia Tech to postdoc with Josef Uyeda.
-As an undergraduate I worked with Adam Summers and Stacy Farina at Friday Harbor Marine Labs on a shark tooth saw and with Willy Bemis at Cornell on the development of sevengill shark teeth.
-Aside from fish, I am interested in puzzles, bikes, baking pies, and sustainable agriculture.
+As an undergraduate I worked with Adam Summers and Stacy Farina at Friday Harbor Marine Labs on a shark tooth saw and with Willy Bemis at Cornell on the development of sevengill shark teeth; I started off as an undergraduate at the small liberal arts college, Bard College at Simon's Rock.
+Aside from fish, I like hockey, baking pies, and sustainable agriculture.
+My Erdös number is 6.

 Graduate Students

-You can contact Clay by email at clay.pollock "at" wsu "dot" edu.
+You can contact Summer by email at summer.duba "at" wsu "dot" edu.

 Conner Museum